CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/components/onc/docs/onc_spec.md

 A [Help Center article](https://support.google.com/chrome/a/answer/6326250) warns admins of the implications of mis-using this policy for Chrome OS.

+* **AllowCellularSimLock**
+    * (optional, defaults to true) - **boolean**
+    * When this field is present and set to false, a SIM cannot be PIM Locked on a managed device.
+If the currently active SIM is already PIN Locked when this field turns false, the managed user will be guided to PIN unlock the SIM.

+* **AllowOnlyPolicyCellularNetworks**
+    * (optional, defaults to false) - **boolean**
+    * When this field is present and set to true, only cellular networks present in policy may be connected to.
+No new cellular networks may be added or configured.
+This allows admins to ensure that only policy configured cellular networks are accessible.

 * **AllowOnlyPolicyNetworksToAutoconnect**
     * (optional, defaults to false) - **boolean**